owlbarn/owlbarn.github.io/_sources/project/proposal.rst.txt

 Project 12.
-Neural Network and Computation Graph Exchange Format
+Computation Graph Exchange Format
 -------------------------------------------------------------------------------

 This project aims to develop the functionality which can converts Owl's neural network and computation graph definition into NNEF or ONNX format.
 NNEF is a newly proposed open standard in industry for defining the graph structure of neural networks, independent from different deep learning frameworks.
 OpenVX and NNEF together reduce the hassles of deploying DNN-based services on various inference engines.
 On the other hand, ONNX is not really a standard but widely accepted by many mainstream DNN frameworks.